kisnikser/kisnikser.github.io/content/talks/mipt66conf/mipt66conf.md

 ### Abstract

-The paper investigates the problem of estimating a sufficient sample size.
-The issue of determining a sufficient sample size without specifying a statistical hypothesis about the distribution of model parameters is considered.
-Two approaches to determining a sufficient sample size based on the proximity of posterior distributions of model parameters on similar subsets are suggested.
-The correctness of the presented approaches is proven in the model with normal posterior distribution.
-A theorem about moments of the limit posterior distribution of parameters in a linear regression model is proven.
-A computational experiment is conducted to analyze the properties of the proposed methods.
+The issue of sample size determination is crucial for constructing an effective machine learning model.
+However, the existing methods for determining a sufficient sample size are either not strictly proven, or relate to the specific statistical hypothesis about the distribution of model parameters.
+In this paper we present two approaches based on the proximity of posterior distributions of model parameters on similar subsamples.
+We show that these two methods are valid for the model with normal posterior distribution of parameters.
+Computational experiments demonstrate the convergence of the proposed functions as the sample size increases.

 ---